pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 We need a variable that will point to our address.
 In this case, we've called it ``home_address``.
+We'll set that variable equal to the new instance of the class we create.
+We create an new instance by
+using the name of the class (Address), followed by parentheses.
+This will "magically"
-We'll set that equal to the new instance of the class we create.
-We do this by using the name of the class, followed by parentheses, which will "magically" call the ``__init__`` method where we set up the fields/attributes for the class.
+call the ``__init__`` method which will set up fields/attributes for the class. call the ``__init__`` method which will set up fields/attributes for the class.

 In this case, ``Address`` is a class.
 It defines what an address looks like.
 The ``home_address`` variable points to an **object**.
 An object is an instance of